dad98253/swagmac/README.md

 Collects various information available form the local area network.

-Input is obtained from opsi, the dhcp server, local area network scanning (nmap), the namaged switches, and the UniFi WiFi control server.
+Input is obtained from opsi, the dhcp server, local area network scanning (nmap), the managed switches, and the UniFi WiFi control server.
 In addition, the oui.txt file vailable from https://gitlab.com/wireshark/wireshark/-/raw/master/manuf is used.

-The program assembles a list of all MACs seen on the local network and incorporates the results into a xml format master file maintanined by the program.
+The program assembles a list of all MACs seen on the local network and incorporates the results into a xml format master file maintained by the program.
 The data saved includes MAC, hostname (if available), vendor, last known ip address.

 The master xml file format is based on the xml format used by nmap.
 A short example follows: